sadityakumar9211/clean-route/README.md

    The first sub-repository contains the codebase for the user interface client.
 This component focuses on delivering an intuitive and engaging user experience.

 3. **[Backend Server](https://github.com/sadityakumar9211/clean-route-backend)**:
-   The second sub-repository encompasses the calculation server.
+   The second sub-repository encompasses the calculation server (the underlying logic).
 This repository is dedicated to handling complex computations and data processing.

 4. **[Server with Deployed ML models](https://github.com/sadityakumar9211/clean-route-aws):**
    The third sub-repository hosts the deployed machine learning server.
 Here, the focus is on providing an environment for serving and interacting with machine learning models.